NHS England investigations

 The PLDP consists of the following voting members:

-The associate/deputy medical director and/or the case manager will present the case after which there will be a discussion leading to an agreement on the next steps by the voting members.
+The case manager and/or case investigator will present the case after which there will be a discussion leading to an agreement on the next steps by the voting members.

-The outcome of the PLDP will be relayed to you by the associate/deputy medical director and/or the case manager.
+The outcome of the PLDP will be usually relayed to the GP by the case manager.

 PLDP oral hearings